Dennis Daugaard: Background, education and family

 Dennis Martin Daugaard was born in 1953 and raised on a family farm near Garretson, South Dakota, the son of Florence Margaret (Kennedy) and Raymond Victor Daugaard.
 Both his parents were deaf.
 His paternal grandparents were immigrants from Denmark.
 While Dennis Daugaard was growing up, his family's primary language at home was American Sign Language.
 Daugaard went to a local one-room country school as a child.
 For high school, he had to go to the city of Dell Rapids; there he played the French horn.
 He graduated in 1971.

 Daugaard attended the University of South Dakota in Vermillion where he was advised by William O. Farber.
 He graduated from USD in 1975 with a Bachelor of Science in government and from Northwestern University School of Law in 1978.
 Daugaard worked to pay his way through law school as an ASL interpreter, a bus driver, a law clerk and a security guard.

 Early career

 Daugaard worked as an attorney in Chicago from 1978 to 1981 before returning to South Dakota.
-He married Linda that year and they have three children: Laura, who is married to Jay Mitchell; Sara, who is married to Tony Venhuizen; and Christopher, who is married to Emily Conway.
+He married Linda Schmidt that year and they have three children: Laura, who is married to Jay Mitchell; Sara, who is married to Tony Venhuizen; and Christopher, who is married to Emily Conway.

 Daugaard worked as an executive banker in Sioux Falls, South Dakota, from 1981 to 1990.
 He then worked for the Children's Home Society of South Dakota, as Development Director from 1990 to 2002 and Executive Director from 2002 to 2009.

 Daugaard's first entry into electoral politics came in 1996, when he was elected to the South Dakota State Senate as a Republican.
 He remained a state senator until he was elected the 37th Lieutenant Governor of South Dakota in 2002 as the running mate of Governor Mike Rounds, a position he held for eight years.